QuantEcon/lecture-python-intro/lectures/greek_square.md

 Our approach here  is to illustrate the method with an ancient example, one that ancient Greek mathematicians used to compute square roots of positive integers.

+In this lecture we assume that we have yet

 ## Perfect Squares and Irrational Numbers

 An integer is called a **perfect square** if its square root is also an integer.